Politics

 Local Coordinator

-Mobilize liberty focused students, run Austrian school discussion labs, and connect policy debates to real entrepreneurial case studies.
+Build a community of liberty-minded students, run Austrian-school discussion sessions, and connect policy debates to entrepreneurial cases.

 Events